Studio | No Bedrooms | sleeps 2

-The studio is modern and includes all the conveniences that you would expect from a city apartment.
+The studio is modern and includes all the conveniences that you would expect from a suburban apartment.

 The property is ideally suited to rediscovering peace and quiet through relaxation and access to wilderness areas.